-Statistics Canada report other factors that help explain these overall trends, including the characteristics of apprentices themselves.
-For example, on average, apprentices are considerably older than students in other postsecondary institutions.
-According to data provided by the Canadian Council on Learning, the average age of newly registered apprentices in 2003 was 27.6 and the average age of all apprentices was 30.1.975 The increased family and financial responsibilities that come with age may have something to do with not completing the program.976
+apprentices in 2003 was 27.6 and the average age of all apprentices was 30.1.964 The increased family and financial responsibilities that come with age may have something to do with not completing the program.
+965

 In an attempt to examine completion rates among apprentices, Statistics Canada established a pilot study, which tracked the progress of 14,000 apprentices who registered in 1992 in Ontario, Alberta, and New Brunswick.
 It found that in 2002 about half of the group had completed training in the trade they had chosen.
 Depending on the province, between 5% and 12% of the apprentices were still training in 2002-some in a new trade.
-The study did not analyze the reasons for non-completion, but suggested that further research should be done to look at the effect of employment opportunities, costs associated with apprenticeship training, lack of journeymen available for training apprentices, family reasons, and union jurisdictional roles.^{977 978}
+The study did not analyze the reasons for non-completion, but suggested that further research should be done to look at the effect of employment opportunities, costs associated with apprenticeship training, lack of journeymen available for training apprentices, family reasons, and union jurisdictional roles.
+966 967

-In Canada, apprenticeship training formally began in 1799 with the Education and Support of Orphan Children Act, which was an attempt to provide "orphans, delinquents, or non-academics" with training in semi-skilled occupations.979 Since then, this form of career training has evolved considerably, and today each province or territory has its own apprenticeship office and list of designated trades.980 http://www.statcan.ca/Daily/English/051122/d051122b.htm.
+In Canada, apprenticeship training formally began in 1799 with the Education and Support of Orphan Children Act, which was an attempt to provide "orphans, delinquents, or non-academics" with training in semi-skilled occupations.
+968 Since then, this form of career training has evolved considerably, and today each province or territory has its own apprenticeship office and list of designated trades.